syncfusion-content/xamarin.android-docs/xamarin-android/SfRotator/overview.md

 * `Modes` - Options to navigate data using dots or thumbnail navigation modes.
 * `Position` - Support to decide the placement position of dots or thumbnail items in any of the four sides.
-* `Autoplay and Items Looping` - Options for autoplaying items and navigate items in loop.
+* `Autoplay and Items Looping` - Options for autoplay items and navigate items in loop.